401 Light AD Regiment (Composite): History

 The Regiment has participated in Operation Blackrose, Operation Rakshak I (Jammu and Kashmir), Operation Meghdoot, Operation Rakshak II (Punjab), Operation Dalunag, Operation Vijay and Operation Rakshak III.

 The regiment was awarded the General Officer Commanding in Chief's (Northern Command) unit appreciation for its tenure in Siachen-Kargil sector between 1997 and 1999.
 The regiment has won 3 Sena Medals, 2 COAS Commendation Cards and 46 GOC-in-C Commendation Cards.

-Naib Subedar Samuel Kantrang was awarded COAS Commendation Card in August 2025.
+Naib Subedar Samuel Kantrang was awarded COAS Commendation Card in August 2025 and Captain Priya Yadav in August 2026.